urrahaha/stable-diffusion-webui-reForge/README.md

 * Didn't tinker much about changes that affect extensions-builtin\Lora, since forge does it mostly on ldm_patched\modules.
 But some of them could be applied thay I have may skipped.
 * precision-half (forge has this by default)
 * New "is_sdxl" flag (sdxl works fine, but there are some new things that don't work without this flag)
 * DDIM CFG++ (because the edit on sd_samplers_cfg_denoiser.py).
 Researching on how to modify sd_samplers_cfg_denoiser.py to make it work.
+EDIT: In the progress to make it work.
-* https://github.com/Panchovix/stable-diffusion-webui-reForge/commit/7f8f332ccafb600e9c7fefa39de44c6b90514626 (NGMI, s_churn, etc is not updated atm because these changed that were needed)
+* Newer controlnet updates into the built-in extension.
 * Probably others things, you can check and discuss here https://github.com/Panchovix/stable-diffusion-webui-reForge/issues/1

 Feel free to submit PRs related to the functionality of Forge here.
 Any help will be really appreciated!

 # UNet Patcher

-Note that [Forge does not use any other software as backend](https://github.com/lllyasviel/stable-diffusion-webui-forge/discussions/169).
-The full name of the backend is `Stable Diffusion WebUI with Forge backend`, or for simplicity, the `Forge backend`.
+Note that [Forge/reForge does not use any other software as backend](https://github.com/lllyasviel/stable-diffusion-webui-forge/discussions/169).
+The full name of the backend is `Stable Diffusion WebUI with Forge/reForge backend`, or for simplicity, the `Forge backend`.
 The API and python symbols are made similar to previous software only for reducing the learning cost of developers.

 Now developing an extension is super simple.
 We finally have a patchable UNet.